kubermatic/docs/content/kubeone/main/guides/helm-integration/_index.en.md

     # recommended, but version can be omitted. --version flag of the
     # `helm upgrade` command.
     version: 4.22.3

+    # Wait is --wait flag of the `helm install` command.
+    wait: true

+    # Timeout is --timeout flag of the `helm install` command.
+    timeout: 5m20s

     # provide optional overrides for chart values, --values flag of the
     # `helm upgrade` command